mongodb/specifications/source/retryable-writes/retryable-writes.rst

        * - SocketException
          - 9001

-   - a server error response without an error code or one different from those listed above, but with an error message containing the substring "not master" or "node is recovering"

-   - a server response with a write concern error meeting the above criteria
+   - a server response with a write concern error meeting any of the previously stated criteria

    The criteria for retryable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
 See